 Solidarity Suppers offer a space for members of the Loyola and Baltimore communities to come together in fellowship.
 Our program provides a free, catered meal from a locally-owned restaurant, and guided conversation.
 Dinners will occur monthly on Tuesday evenings at 6:00pm.
-If you are interested in attending a dinner, please contact CCSJ Food Access Coordinator, Elisabeth Abdoo.

 St. Alphonsus Rodriguez House, at 304 Rossiter Avenue behind the tennis courts, is named for a 16th century Jesuit brother with a gift for hospitality.
 The house offers the Loyola community a warm and inviting space to gather for meetings, study sessions, prayer groups, dinners, cookouts, and more.
 St. Alphonsus’ House is available Monday - Friday, with advanced reservations for other events.
 The house is also available on select weekends, but we ask that you please inquire about availability before submitting a reservation request.